 However, automakers achieve claimed mileage in optimized conditions.
 You’ll be surprised to know that it’s not difficult to maintain those optimized conditions and churn out a similar mileage from your vehicle.
 Today, we’ll focus on how you can get better gas mileage using simple tips.

 1. Maintaining Tire Pressure to Get Better Gas Mileage

 A simple and easy yet most effective way to improve mileage is by maintaining correct tire pressure.
 Low tire pressure leads to more fuel consumption as more energy is required to pull your car.

 Similarly, an over-inflated tire increases the risk of a tire blowout.
-Hence, optimum tire pressure is required to churn out the maximum fuel efficiency.
+Hence, optimum tire pressure is required to churn out the maximum fuel efficiency and improving gas mileage.

 Now, you might be wondering what the optimum tire pressure is?
 Well, for most of the cars required tire pressure is around 35 PSI (pounds per square inch) and for two-wheelers, it ranges from 30 to 35 PSI.
 However, you should stick to the user manual for the accurate tire pressure of your vehicle.

 Try to inflate the tires of your vehicle using nitrogen air once a month.
 Unlike normal air, you have to pay for nitrogen gas but it’s worth spending some bucks considering the return.

 Pure nitrogen has several benefits and enhanced fuel efficiency is one of them.

 Irrespective of the type of vehicle you own, rash driving, quick acceleration, and aggressive braking always reduce the mileage.